oviniciusfeitosa/study-minikube/README.md

 - (optional) Enabling shell autocompletion adding following to your `~/.zshrc` by adding `kubectl` to your plug-in list.

+To see available resources using GUI type `minikube dashboard`

 ## References

 - [GitMoji](https://gitmoji.carloscuesta.me)